 Ten random facts about me.

-- I’ve visited 4 of the New7Wonders of the world.
+- I’ve had the pleasure of visiting four of the New7Wonders of the world.

 - I enjoy randonneuring and bicycle touring.
 I’ve recently completed end-to-end tours on the Ohio to Erie Trail (Cincinnati to Columbus to Akron to Cleveland), the Erie Canal (Buffalo to Albany in Upstate New York), and the Great Allegheny Passage (Pittsburgh, PA to Cumberland, MD) as well as the Chesapeake & Ohio (C&O) Canal Towpath (Cumberland, MD to Washington, DC).

 - I am currently tackling the Adirondack Forty-Sixers, a challenge that involves summiting the traditionally recognized forty-six “High Peaks” of the Adirondack Mountains.